Apple-Vision-Pro-UA-CS495/apple-vision-pro-tutorial/docs/source/usage.rst

 Features
 ***************

-- Display a splash view when the app is loaded at the first time
+- Display a splash view when the app is loaded for the first time.

     .. image:: /_static/gifs/Splash_View.gif
         :width: 800
         :alt: Splash Screen

-- Select an image from Photo app and send selected image to AWS EC2 instance via WebSocket.
-Then, receive response and display result to the Apple Vision Pro
+- Select an image from the Photo app and send the selected image to AWS EC2 instance via WebSocket.
+Then, receive response and display the result to the Apple Vision Pro.

     .. image:: /_static/gifs/Photo_Feature.gif
         :width: 800